 Resources available to fellows during their training include a formal rotation in the Vascular Lab; clinical case library; simulation (using simulation models, the fellow will learn how to use the latest non-surgical techniques to treat vein disease); and online literature.

-Our Surgical Skills Center, under the direction of Apostolos K. Tassiopoulos, MD, professor of surgery and chief of vascular and endovascular surgery, provides a valuable simulation training experience to benefit fellows and advance their skills.
+Our Surgical Simulation Lab, under the direction of Apostolos K. Tassiopoulos, MD, Professor of surgery and chief of vascular and endovascular surgery, provides a valuable simulation training experience to benefit fellows and advance their skills.

 There is direct participation between each fellow and faculty in support of research and scholarly activity to advance the fellow's knowledge of basic principles of research.